AnnaFedoraeva/API_CRUD_skins/README.md

 - API documentation using Postman collections.
 - Skin Model: The application defines a Skin model that includes fields such as id, name, type, price, color, etc.
 - Read Skins: The application reads the available skins from a JSON file.

-### API Endpoints
-GET /skins/available: Returns a list of all available skins for purchase.
-POST /skins/buy/{id}: Allows users to purchase a skin and store it in the database.
-GET /skins/myskins: Returns a list of skins purchased by the user.
-PUT /skins/{id}/{color}: Allows users to change the color of a purchased skin.
-DELETE /skins/delete/{id}: Allows users to delete a purchased skin.
-GET /skin/getskin/{id}: Returns a specific skin.

 ### Requisites